-Before you tie on that apron and fire up your backyard kettle, take a moment to review these tips to help keep family, friends, and yourself safe during a cookout:
+Before you tie on that apron and fire up your backyard BBQ, take a moment to review these tips to help keep family, friends and yourself safe during a cookout:

-- Grills should be placed at least 10 feet away from anything that could catch fire—buildings, hedges and trees (and their branches), automobiles and gas-powered gardening equipment, and lawn furniture.
-Don’t grill in a garage or on a covered porch or breezeway.
+- Grills should be placed at least 10 feet away from anything that could catch fire—buildings, hedges and trees (and their branches), automobiles and gas-powered gardening equipment and lawn furniture.
+Don’t grill in a garage or on a covered area.

 - Never leave a grill unattended.

 - While cooking, sit away from and facing the grill so that you can keep an eye on flare-ups.

 - Keep a water-filled spray bottle handy to douse flare-ups.
 If a flare-up starts to get out of control, immediately close the grill lid if you can safely reach it.